enayet329/UserHub/README.md

 # CleanAuth

 ## Description

-This project implements a web application with registration and authentication features following the principles of Clean Architecture.
-Non-authenticated users are restricted from accessing user management functionalities, including an admin panel.
-Authenticated users can manage users via a table interface that displays user details such as id, name, email, last login time, registration time, and status (active/blocked).
+CleanAuth is a web application that implements registration and authentication features following Clean Architecture principles.
+It restricts non-authenticated users from accessing user management functionalities, including an admin panel.
+Authenticated users can manage users via a table interface displaying user details such as id, name, email, last login time, registration time, and status (active/blocked).

-The leftmost column of the user management table includes checkboxes for multiple selection, and a toolbar above the table provides actions like Block (red button), Unblock (icon), and Delete (icon).
+The user management table includes checkboxes for multiple selection, with a toolbar providing actions like Block (red button), Unblock (icon), and Delete (icon).

-CSS framework used: Bootstrap.
+**CSS framework:** Bootstrap.

 ## Technologies Used